pyroesp/PlayStation-1-Reset-Mod/README.md

  * PB2 - /SS (input, connect to select)
  * PB1 - playstation reset (output, connect to high side of reset switch)

- The atmega328 can sink 20mA, which should be more than enough to pull the high side of the switch down.
+ The atmega328 can sink 20mA, which is more than enough to pull the high side of the switch down.
  The switch is being pulled up by a 13.3k resistor to 3.5V.

 4 controllers programmed: